aquilax1/Plex-Media-Server-Updater/README.md

 net stop PlexService
 ```

-##How this script works
+## How this script works
-This script searches for the running process of Plex and determines if it is running as a service or as a desktop application, then it looks for the application data folder, which is the folder where Plex download the installers of the new versions, and it checks if an installer of a newer version is available, in which case it installs it.
+The script retrieves the current version of Plex from the RSS feed of Plex and then it checks if the installed version is up to dates or not.
+In case that a new version is available it downloads it and installs it.
 If Plex is running as a service, it stops the service, installs the newer version and restarts the service.
 If Plex is running as a desktop application, it kills the process, installs the newer version and relaunches the application.
+At the moment only the free version of Plex is supported.

-##Parameters
+## Parameters
 The script should work complete automatically, without the need of any parameter, although it is possible to pass as parameters the user name, the service name, and whether you want to delete the old installer from the hard disk to free space or not.

-##Installation
+## Installation
 This script hasn't an installer, just save the script somewhere in the hard disk and execute it:

 ```powershell -file PlexMediaServerUpdater.ps1```